 “Yes, sir, I’ll report back when I’m done.”

 By now sweat was pouring down George’s face, stinging his eyes, despite the bitter cold.
 As soon as Edward turned and strode back into his study, George bolted.
 He ran around to the jaguar enclosure as if the very devil itself was on his tail.
-As he rounded the corner the still form of the male jaguar came into view and all color drained from his face.
+As he skidded round the corner the still form of the male jaguar came into view and all color drained from his face.

 George’s mind worked overtime.
 If I could get the male out and make it look as if I had killed it while it was trying to escape, then perhaps the boss wouldn’t be so mad with me.